Taweilo/Credit_Line_Increase_Model/README.md

 *Math or Software problems*: After deploying the model, there can be a variety of issues related to data integrity, data drift, and server problems.
 The model in production will require constant monitoring for us to be in control of the product and detect issues early on.
 Additionally, it must be continuously evaluated for it's performance metrics.

-*Real world risks*: From the model and computed AIR values, it is safe to say that the models discrimination is not fully remediated.
+*Real-world risks*: From the model and computed AIR values, it is safe to say that the models discrimination is not fully remediated.
 Using a biased model in the real world could have a severe negative impact.
 In this case, there might be an instance where the model makes a biased decision to individuals.
 Not granting a credit line increase to a Hispanic or Black person as compared to a White or Asian, could be a problem.
 In addition, denying a credit line increase could potentially impact their credit scores.
 Eventually, credit scores further influence several decisions such as getting approved for credit cards,